php-comrade/comrade-dev/README.md

 ## Online Demo

-The UI demo available at http://demo.comrade.forma-pro.com the Comrade service at http://demo.comrade.forma-pro.com:81
+The Comrade UI is available at [http://demo.comrade.forma-pro.com](http://ui.jm.loc/settings/base-url?apiBaseUrl=http://demo.comrade.forma-pro.com:81) and the service itself is at http://demo.comrade.forma-pro.com:81.

 ## Developed by Forma-Pro